DockArt 1.3

 Installation

-Copy DockArtPlugin.bundle to ~/Library/iTunes/iTunes Plug-Ins.
+Copy DockArtPlugin.bundle to ~/Library/iTunes/iTunes Plug-Ins or /Library/iTunes/iTunes Plug-Ins.
 If iTunes is running, stop and restart it.
 You'll see an entry named DockArt added to iTunes' Visualizer menu, but you don't have to select it.
 Any time you play a song that has cover art, it will replace the iTunes icon in your dock.
 When nothing is playing, or whatever is playing has no art, the normal iTunes icon will appear.

 Skew Art In Dock